DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 ***Plaugue and Fester should only be useable if the person calling them is `Infected`***

-***Divine Council is not actually a role, it's a nickname for serverMods. as such I decided not to make a seperate role for it.***
+***Divine Council is not actually a role, it's a nickname for serverMods.
+As such I decided not to make a separate role for it.***

 ***The `rpg-cmds` command should be accessible to `Adveturer` roles only, while the `register` command should be acessible to everyone in th server so people can join Avelon***